 Wherever cockroaches move, they leave behind traces of their existence.
 A few signs that you have a cockroach infestation include Saliva, feces, and parts of their bodies that they shed off as they grow.
 Just like mites, these cockroach parts that are left behind have specific allergens that are known to trigger asthma and its symptoms.

-Apart from the allergens that cockroaches naturally carry, there have been tests done on cockroaches to examine pathogens on their bodies.
+Apart from the allergens that cockroaches naturally carry, there have been tests done on cockroaches to examine pathogens in their bodies.
 These tests have revealed that cockroaches have the capability of carrying some serious diseases.
 Typhoid that is caused by Salmonella Typhi has been found in cockroaches.
-Poliomyelitis that causes Polio has also been discovered in these insects.
-Cockroaches are also known to spread dysentery, disease that is known to cause severe diarrhea and bleeding.
+Poliomyelitis which causes Polio has also been discovered in these insects.
+Cockroaches are also known to spread dysentery, a disease that is known to cause severe diarrhea and bleeding.
+Cockroaches are known to bite their victims in very extreme cases when the colony outgrows the food source or scarcity.

 How do you know you have a cockroach problem?